BreakellrZ/e-commerce/README.md

 - <mark>Paradise Pending</mark> is an online e-commerce clothing store.
 My thought proccess behind Paradise Pending was to code a bright, happy clothing store with a hint of deep refelction and hope for that feeling of Paradise.
 I wanted the users to feel as if Paradise was just on the horizon and that no matter how down you may feel right now, paradise is always just around the corner.
 I wanted the clothes to have a summer vibe to it as Summer seems to be the time of the year when most are happy.
 Summer brings the feelings of Paradise and happiness to most people With the bright sun and the blue skies.
 I wanted the clothes to reflect this and bring a summer feel, along with the idea and reminder to everyone that things can always get better and that feeling of Paradise is always close by.
 My idea is to have different clothing drops for differnt seasons of the year.
 Paradise can come in all of the four seasons but for now I decided to focus on the summer vibes.

-- Paradise Pending has been developer for my Portfolio Project 5 for Code Institue Full Stack Software Deveoper Course using Django, HTML, CSS, JS & Python.
+- <mark>Paradise Pending</mark> has been developed for my Portfolio Project 5 for Code Institue Full Stack Software Deveoper Course using Django, HTML, CSS, JS & Python.
 As of now this is a fictional Clothing Store for educational Purposes.
 Any payments made using a valid debit/credit card will not be processed and the card will not be charged.
 No orders made will be fulfilled.

 [Paradise Pending live link](https://.herokuapp.com/)